laquesisa/resume/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Deploy on Github
-`ng build --prod --base-href “https://laquesisa.github.io/resume/”` `ngh` (https://alligator.io/angular/deploying-angular-app-github-pages/)
+`ng build --prod --base-href "https://laquesisa.github.io/resume/"` `npx ngh` (https://alligator.io/angular/deploying-angular-app-github-pages/)

 --> install ngx to be able to execute npm-packages